-Ingestion can lead to excessive drooling, loss of appetite, frequent bowel movements, diarrhea, colic, depression, weakness, loss of coordination, stupor, leg paralysis, weak heart rate, transient blindness, coma and, possibly, death.
+Ingestion can lead to excessive drooling, loss of appetite, frequent bowel movements, diarrhea, colic, depression, weakness, loss of coordination, stupor, leg paralysis, weak heart rate, transient blindness, coma, and death.

 Everybody loves the feeling of picking their own tomatoes out of their garden, and, in general, this plant is pretty safe for your dog.
-The ripened fruit is considered non-toxic, but the green parts do contain solanine, which ingested in large amounts, can result in poisoning.
-It can cause vomiting, diarrhea, lethargy, weakness and even confusion.
+The ripened fruit is considered non-toxic, but the green parts do contain solanine, which, if ingested in large amounts, can result in poisoning.
+It can cause vomiting, diarrhea, lethargy, weakness, and even confusion.

 Tulips are more of a spring fling than a long-lasting summer flower, but regardless of when they bloom, it’s the bulb that you need to keep an eye on.
-If you’re dog is a digger, keep him away from these bulbs because ingestion leads to intense gastrointestinal irritation, drooling, loss of appetite, depression of the central nervous system, convulsions and cardiac abnormalities.
+If you’re dog is a digger, keep them away from these bulbs, because ingestion leads to intense gastrointestinal irritation, drooling, loss of appetite, depression of the central nervous system, convulsions, and cardiac abnormalities.

-These evergreen trees or shrubs are a mainstay in landscaping, so you actually have to keep an eye on them all year.
+These evergreen trees or shrubs are a mainstay in landscaping, so you actually have to keep an eye on them year-round.
 All parts of the plant, including the berry, are poisonous to dogs.
-When ingested by dogs, clinical signs of drooling, vomiting, weakness, difficulty breathing, life-threatening changes in heart rate and blood pressure, dilated pupils, tremors, seizures, coma and even death may be seen.
+When ingested by dogs, clinical signs of drooling, vomiting, weakness, difficulty breathing, life-threatening changes in heart rate and blood pressure, dilated pupils, tremors, seizures, coma, and even death may be seen.